 ^ Replacement filters/ estimated cost

-Winix 5300-2 online price is surprisingly cheaper than its predecessor given the improvement in most aspect.
-Within its mid-range category, this PlasmaWave machine is an absolute bargain and a "genuine" best bang for the buck air purifier.
-Filter availability is plentiful, and the annual replacement cost is not too high with the bundled Filter A package (4 carbon sheet with 1 HEPA filter).
+Winix 5300-2 online price is surprisingly cheaper than 5300 given the all-around improvement.
+Within its mid-range category, it is an absolute bargain and a "genuine" best bang for the buck air purifier.
+Filter availability is plentiful, and the annual replacement cost is not overly high.
+Considering the bundled Filter A package comes with 4 carbon sheet with 1 HEPA filter.
 The same old, nitty-gritty complain we have is the carbon sheet short 3 months lifespan.
 It makes more sense to put it a better carbon filter that can last throughout the year, like the one in 5500-2.

-If you are amazed by PlasmaWave 5500-2 price, Winix 5300-2 air purifier selling price will further blow your mind.
-For less than 150, Winix PlasmaWave 5300-2 is well-positioned against the light of Honeywell HPA300, Blueair 205 and Coway Mighty AP-1512HH.
-The only catch is not every place carry the same online price.
+If you are amazed by 500-2 price, Winix 5300-2 air purifier special price will further blow your mind.
+The only catch is not every place carry the same selling price.
 Do your research and check out every major retailer like Lowes, Home Depot, Walmart, Best Buy or Costco.
-The more time-saving method is to buy directly from Amazon as it usually has the best discount, free shipping (subject to T&C) and 30 days guarantee return policy.
-Purchasing from Winix official channel is also doable if you don't mind the new registration trouble.
+The more time-saving method is to buy directly from Amazon as it usually has the best discount.
+There is also free shipping (subject to T&C) and 30 days guarantee return policy.
+Buy from Winix official channel is also doable if you don't mind the new registration trouble.

-Top up around 50-70 dollars more, you'll get a remote control and upgraded AOC Advanced Granular Carbon Filter that only requires yearly change.
+For this, you only need to top up around 50-70 dollars more.
+Enjoy an add-on remote and AOC Carbon Filter that only requires yearly change.
 Otherwise, it is essentially the same air purifier with identical design and specification.

-Another PlasmaWave lineup, NK100 has all the Winix air cleaner attributes plus an improved CD carbon filter and a slim tower profile with 360-degree airflow circulation.
-The thinner profile comes at a cost, and unfortunately the cost includes the air purifier weaker CADR and airflow performance.
+Another PlasmaWave lineup, NK100 has all the Winix air cleaner attributes.
+Plus an improved CD carbon filter and 360-degree airflow circulation.
+The thinner profile comes at a cost, and that includes the weaker CADR and airflow.

-Speaking of alternative, Coway AP-1512HH Mighty is an air purifier that pops into everyone mind if you need something that is powerful in airflow distribution, support large room and doesn't cost much to maintain.
+Coway Mighty pops is an air purifier that pops into everyone mind that doesn't cost much to maintain.
+The model to go for if you need something that is powerful in airflow and supports large room.
 Mind you the price bracket is another level, but it's totally worth it.